adc-trust-ai/trust-free/MANUAL.md

 - `min_samples_split: int, default=6`

   Stopping condition 1.
   The minimum number of samples required to split an internal node.
-The minimum valid number of samples in each node is 6.
+The default minimum valid number of samples in each node is 6.
 A lower value implies a higher training time.
   Important: if min_samples_split < 2 \* p+3, then min_samples_split is set to 2 \* p+3, where p is the number of columns in your dataset.
   This is done to avoid an artificial perfect fit that would (likely) generalize poorly.